 A HECTARE LAND

-Imagine the following: In all countries around the world, each family who aspires this tends one hectare of land.
+Imagine the following: In all countries around the world, each family who aspires this, tends one hectare of land.
 One hectare is about two and a half acres (to be precise 2.47 acres, but we’ll round it up to 2.5 ac).
 Those families and any of their subsequent generations also live on these hectares or acres.
 The land they live on is tax-free, but needs to be managed well.

 What do you think, is this utopia?
 According to the author Vladimir Megre it can be done!
 He calls such a hectare, those two and a half acres, a ‘Family Domain’ or ‘Family Homestead’.
 And more translations are used such as ‘Family Ground’ or ‘Kin Domain’.
 This is described in his book series, which has been translated into more than 25 languages from 1996 to the present.
 Millions of copies have been sold.

 The family or founder who manages one hectare of land, the two and a half acres, is advised to adhere to a number of guidelines.
-We’ll only briefly mention them here.
+We’ll only briefly mention them for introduction.
 These concern the surface area, the layout of the estate and the surrounding infrastructure.
 There are also suggestions for organisation and legislation that are regulated by local government.

 But how does that look like?
 A hectare has a surface size of 10,000 m2 – square meter.
 The exact conversion in square yards is 11959.90046 yd2.
 Lets round that number up to 11960 square yards for now.
 A hectare in the form of a square is 100 metres by 100 metres, thus 109.36 yards by 109.36 yards.